PGTT: Phase-Guided Terrain Traversal for Perceptive Legged Locomotion: Experimental Setups and Results

 \subsection{Metrics}

-We compare our method PGTT with the two aforementioned baseline MassLoco and Wild in terms of linear and angular velocity tracking and success rate.
+We compare our method PGTT with the two aforementioned baselines in terms of linear and angular velocity tracking, and success rate.
 The first two are defined as in Table~\ref{table:rewards}.
-Success rate (SR) is defined as follows~\textit{Gangapurwala et al.}~\cite{gangapurwala2023learninglowfrequencymotioncontrol}:

-with $N_e$ referring to the number of rollouts that terminated early due to a prohibited behavior and $N_T$ being the total number of rollouts.
+Success rate (SR) is defined as (following~\cite{gangapurwala2023learninglowfrequencymotioncontrol}): $\text{SR} = 1 - N_e/N_T$, with $N_e$ referring to the number of rollouts that terminated early due to a prohibited behavior and $N_T$ being the total number of rollouts.
 Using $N_T=1000$, we randomize the base linear and angular velocity command with $0.7 \cdot v^\max$ from the one used during training.